 Knowing why your rabbit is shaking helps you determine how severe the cause is and what to do about it.
 Sometimes you need to leave your rabbit alone to calm down and become less stressed or anxious, or you need to rush them to the vet if they have a digestive complication.

-I called up my local bunny expert and breeder to find out why our dear Fred was shaking, what caused it, and what we needed to do about it.
+I called my local bunny expert and breeder to find out why our dear Fred was shaking, what caused it, and what we needed to do.
 It wasn’t a simple answer I got, and we found out that there are as many as 10 reasons why rabbits shake with many different things you can do to help them.

 Rabbits are quite nervous by nature as they are prey animals, so they are always on alert.
 However, there are many reasons why they shake, and not all of them have to do with fear.